 Trees Theme – Trees are beautiful, provide shade and create many things all around us in our home.
 This theme can also help you teach about air and the environment.
 Our favorite teacher friends at Preschool Teacher 101 have even made these tree theme lesson plans.

 Unicorn Theme – Unicorns are a must right now!
 This is a fantastic theme for introducing another round of fantasy and pretend play.
 Unicorns were a priority when it came time to hang alphabet wall cards and alphabet posters!

 Under the Sea Theme – Nemo is not the only interesting thing under the sea, there is basically a whole new world under there!
 Explore sea plants, animals, shipwrecks, and other fascinating finds under the sea.

 Valentine’s Day Theme – A fun holiday theme that helps promote love, kindness, sharing, giving and friendship.
 Plus, this is a wonderful theme for making gifts that parents or other caring adults will cherish.
-Check out these Valentine’s Day crafts, number recognition activities, sensory bin play, and other Valentine’s Day activities like science experiments!
+Check out these Valentine’s Day games, crafts, number recognition activities, sensory bin play, and other Valentine’s Day activities like science experiments!

 Veterinarian Theme – Caring for animals is an important job.
 With some easy setup, you can learn about the medical world by having kids bring in a favorite stuffed animal for a checkup!
 This is such a fun preschool theme!

 Volcano Theme – Volcanos are fascinating and scary all at the same time.
 This is a great time to teach about different lands and countries, but it is also a classic science experiment that can be explored easily.
 Did you know that you can make a homemade volcano that can change colors?

 Weather Theme – Weather is so interesting and there are so many aspects!
 Consider theming each day around a different type of weather – sunshine, rain, snow, etc. Get more weather ideas in our weather lesson plan in our store.